 PRESIDENT & CONFERENCE CHAIR

 Linda Apple believes everyone has a story and that these stories matter.
-They are the thread that weaves humanity together and helps us to understand others.
-Her personal experience stories have been published in sixteen Chicken Soup for the Soul books, and she has two books, Writing Life ~ Your Stories Matter and Writing From Your Soul, that teach others to write their stories.
+They are the threads that weave humanity together and helps us to understand each other.
+Her personal experience stories have been published in sixteen Chicken Soup for the Soul books.
+Her workbooks, Writing Life ~ Your Stories Matter and Writing from Your Soul, are focused on teaching others how to write their stories.

 In addition to writing, she is also a motivational speaker.
 Her desire is to encourage, affirm, nurture talent, and equip people in order to help them achieve their goals and follow their dreams.

 Treasurer & Contest Chair